Is Hiring a Licensed Electrician Worth It?

 - When hiring a licensed electrician via an electrical contractor, you guarantee that all electrical work is done under the Electrical Safety Code and the laws relating to health, employment standards, business tax, and consumer protection.

 - Licensed Electricity Contractor can offer a certificate of inspection that details all electrical work done in your home or business.
 Your contractor will provide a copy of this certificate that testifies their work complies with the Ontario Electrical Safety Code.
 This way, you have formal documentation that keeps the record of your property’s electricity.

 - All licensed electricians have electrical liability insurance that covers any electrical damage or loss affecting your property, or an occupant in the house.

 - Hiring a registered electrician means you don’t have to risk your safety or theirs in the process.

 A licensed electrician usually charge $50 to $100 per hour, whereas, for a small project, the total rate ranges from $160 to $500 depending on the job you need to get done.
 While it may seem like a hefty amount to pay, the advantages that come with hiring a licensed electrician far outweigh a saved penny.

-While you might be tempted to DIY an electrical problem you are facing or have an unlicensed electrician’s assistance because it’s the easy, cheap route, by doing so, you are putting your safety and the safety of those around at jeopardy.
-Instead, have a qualified electrician that has experience in the field and knows what they’re doing as it is the safer, smarter and more responsible thing to do.
+While you might be tempted to DIY an electrical problem, you are facing or have an unlicensed electrician’s assistance because it’s the easy, cheap route.
+By doing so, you are putting your safety and the safety of those around at jeopardy.
+Instead, hire a qualified electrician that has experience in the field and knows what they’re doing as it is the safer, smarter and more responsible thing to do.